The Ultimate Step by Step Guide to SEO

 SEO for Local Visibility

-Google does a great job a figuring out a person’s location and intent for search.
-However, using a term like “near me” in your query is a clear signal of local intent with top drivers coming from mobile searches.
+Google does a great job of figuring out a person’s location and intent for search.
+However, using a term like “near me” in your query clearly signals local intent, with top drivers coming from mobile searches.

-This local search intent is saying I need something in my vicinity.
-It’s also saying I need it now or very soon.
+This local search intent says, " I need something in my vicinity. " It’s also saying I need it now or very soon.
 The data now suggests that 76 percent of local smartphone searches for something nearby result in a visit within a day.

-For businesses targeting locally, the new search signals are improving local visibility and generating higher-quality search traffic.
+The new search signals for businesses targeting locally improve local visibility and generate higher-quality search traffic.

-There’s a few steps here so let’s start with adding location terms into our website optimization strategy.
+There are a few steps here, so let’s start with adding location terms to our website optimization strategy.

 1. Create Local Hybrid Keyword Terms

 Creating hybrid terms means you’ll add local variant terms to your existing keyword terms.
 Local terms can be relative like “near me” or specific like “Chicago”.
-Once created we’ll want to use throughout our location-based pages.
+Once created, we’ll want to use it throughout our location-based pages.

 Example - [my keywords] + [local variant] = [local hybrid keyword term]